gittaylor/lab-report/README.md

-Contains the code and macros required to run the scripts (in Misys) to generate reports
+Contains the code and macros required to run scripts (in Misys) to generate reports

 The two reports that are available: transfusion.py - create reports from transfusion history